msdx321/RT-Bench/docs/source/2-Building_with_the_framework.markdown

-Providing the benchmarks follow the rules mentioned in the [benchmark](3-Extending_rt-bench.markdown)[ structure](3-Extending_rt-bench.markdown), extended reporting can be enabled by adding the `-DFEAT_EXTENDED_REPORT_SUPPORT=1` flag in the compilation command line or by setting the `FEAT_EXTENDED_REPORT` make variable to `1`.
+Providing the benchmarks follow the rules mentioned in the [benchmark](3-Extending_rt-bench.markdown)[ structure](3-Extending_rt-bench.markdown), extended reporting can be enabled by adding the `-DFEAT_EXTENDED_REPORT_SUPPORT=1` flag in the compilation command line or by setting the `FEAT_EXTENDED_REPORT` make variable to `y`.

 This feature be controlled in a limited fashion by the Makefile scaffolding since it's benchmark-specific.

+See IsolBench Makefile and the `latency.c` and `bandwidth.c` files for an example.

+### Extra logging to a dedicated log file

 If some benchmarks have specific output, RT-Bench allows writing that output to a specific log file, called `::log_filep` via the `flogf()` macro.
-This file is automatically opened before the benchmark initialization and closed when the execution is about to finish if the `FEAT_BENCH_LOG_FILE` variable is set to `1` in the Makefile or if `-DFEAT_BMARK_LOG_FILE_SUPPORT=1` is added to the compilation command line.
-Conversely, this feature can be disabled by not passing the flag or setting the make variable to `0`.
+This file is automatically opened before the benchmark initialization and closed when the execution is about to finish if the `FEAT_BENCH_LOG_FILE` variable is set to `y` in the Makefile or if `-DFEAT_BMARK_LOG_FILE_SUPPORT=1` is added to the compilation command line.
+Conversely, this feature can be disabled by not passing the flag or setting the make variable to `n`.

-See IsolBench Makefile and the `latency.c` and `bandwidth.c` files for an example.
+#### Redirect all output to log file

+Independently from the logging level expressed with the `-l` CLI option, it is also possible to redirect all output to the extra log file by specifying `FEAT_DEBUG_FILE=y`.
+The same effect can be achieved compiling with `-DFEAT_DEBUG_FILE=1`

+This option requires `FEAT_BENCH_LOG_FILE=y` and will redirect all the loggin primitives to the log file; to aid debugging if writing to `stdout` / `stderr` is not the desired approach.

 ### JSON configuration files support {#json_support}